standardgalactic/zet/_papers/CASES_08.md

     irregular memory hierarchies.
-The conventional approach to programming such hardware is very low-level but this yields software which is intimately and inseparably tied to the details of the platform it was originally designed for, limiting the software\textquotesingle s portability, and, ultimately, the architectural choices available to designers of future platform generations.
+The conventional approach to programming such hardware is very low-level but this yields software which is intimately and inseparably tied to the details of the platform it was originally designed for, limiting the software's portability, and, ultimately, the architectural choices available to designers of future platform generations.
 The key insight of this paper is that many of the problems experienced in mapping applications